LogoOsome

 So, if there is a financial crisis within the company, the creditors can’t hold the shareholders accountable for it or force the owners to manage it using their assets.
 That’s also why limited companies are referred to as «separate legal entities».

-In addition to being protected from creditors, there are other benefits of forming a limited company.
+In addition to being protected from creditors, there are other benefits of setting up a limited company.
 For example:

 • You own and retain all your assets.

-• You enjoy all the profits made after tax.
+• You enjoy all the profits made after the income and corporation tax.

 • Your personal assets are protected by the limited liability of the company.